A Celiac’s Gluten Free Guide to Vietnam

 When I met readers, many mentioned they also had celiac disease, so I started making sure I provided tips for celiacs or those following a gluten-free diet.
 This gluten free Vietnam guide is built with an aim to help fellow celiacs, but also to encourage people to eat in the country.
 It’s truly some of the best food you’ll try.

-Saigon was a paradise for celiacs.
-I have been “glutened” inadvertently in Hanoi, where wheat and soy sauce with wheat are used more frequently.
+In my years of living in the city, Saigon was a paradise for celiacs.
+I have been “glutened” inadvertently in Hanoi, where wheat (and soy sauce with wheat!) are used more frequently.
 In the South—Saigon and the Mekong—I have not had any trouble.
-I also did well in Hue and Hoi Ann.
+I also did well in Hue and Hoi An.

 soy sauce gluten free vletnam